theopn/dotfiles/README.md

 I use the latest version of Fedora Workstation (official version with Gnome DE) and primarily use i3 window manager and Gnome as a back up.

+# Dunst

+Notification daemon.
+This is also used to grep result of `cal` command and display calendar as a notification, simulating pop-up calendar of other OS.

 #### i3 WM (i3-gap)

 i3 is integral in my workflow, and I tried to keep as many stock keybindings as possible.
 Below is a list of the dependencies needed to run my configuration correctly, besides other dependencies that get installed from Fedora's dnf package manager.